niminimion/ZKmint/README.md

-# zkLogin NFT Platform
+# ZKmint

+**Mint your art, powered by Zero-Knowledge.**

-A complete zkLogin implementation with NFT minting capabilities on the Sui blockchain.
-This platform allows users to authenticate using Google OAuth and mint photo NFTs without needing to manage private keys directly.
+A privacy-first NFT minting tool for artists.
+ZKmint combines zkLogin authentication with NFT minting capabilities on the Sui blockchain, allowing users to authenticate using Google OAuth and mint photo NFTs without needing to manage private keys directly.

 ## 🚀 Features